-Now we get to the Big One, where it so often goes badly wrong, because of course, nothing’s going to balance a system and sustain health if we’re feeding all this nutrition into a feedbowl full of donuts.
+Now we get to the Big One, because of course, nothing’s going to balance a system and sustain health if we’re feeding all this nutrition into a feedbowl full of donuts.
 However, there's a lot of opinion out there, a lot of spin by the feed manufacturers, and a lot of misinformation.

-I'm not going to name names, but I can give you examples in human health, i.e. a certain heart association gets money from cereal makers to put its seal of approval on the packages and receives hundreds of thousands of £'s for each 'endorsement'.
+I can give you examples in human health, i.e. a certain heart association gets money from cereal makers to put its seal of approval on the packages and receives hundreds of thousands of £'s for each 'endorsement'.
 There's a breakfast food out there that is apparently heart-healthy according to this association, right along with the 7-teaspoons of sugar per serving.
-It shouldn’t be called breakfast; it should be called breakfast pudding.
+It shouldn’t be called breakfast; it should be called early morning pudding.

 So how do we know what’s legit?

 As consumers, we have to be hyper-aware, and this absolutely goes for our horse feed as well as our own food.
-When you see a company touting the health benefits of its products, there’s a good chance that the claim came from a dubious study that was wholly bought and paid for by that food company.
-Or when you see studies casting doubt on the harmful effects of their products?
+When you see a feed company touting the health benefits of its products, how do we know that the claim didn't come from a dubious study that was wholly bought and paid for by that food company.
+Or when we see other studies casting doubt on the harmful effects of other companies products?
 Hmmm.
 Before you buy into a headline or the latest study, here's some tips on how to check what's real ...

 - Read the fine print.
 Who paid for the study?
 For example, if it’s a study on breakfast cereal and weight gain, did the National Institute of Health (NIH) fund it or did Kellogg’s?
 To quote from Vana Hari's book 'Feeding You Lies', “You wouldn’t believe a study on cigarettes that was funded by Philip Morris, and you probably shouldn’t believe a study on cereal paid for by a company whose bottom line depends on Froot Loops and Frosties.”

-- What kind of study it is - observational study or randomised controlled trial?
+- What kind of study it is?
+An observational study or randomised controlled trial?
 The purpose of observational studies is quite simple: to generate hypotheses for future research, and to assess whether correlations are real or just noise.
 They never prove cause and effect, simply collecting observations for a hypothesis.
-Randomised are large controlled trials, true experiments, where scientists manipulate one variable, i.e. sugar intake, and then assign people to different groups where they're exposed to high or levels of sugar.
+Randomised are better - they're large controlled trials, true experiments, where scientists manipulate one variable, i.e. sugar intake, and then assign people to different groups where they're exposed to different levels of sugar.
 Researchers then follow them and measure things like changes in body weight, cardiovascular biomarkers, and appetite levels.
 This is how good science is done.
 A randomised controlled trial can prove cause and effect - an observational study doesn't.
 Observational studies are weak and easily manipulated - it was observational studies which gave us humans the disastrous advice to eat low-fat diets and up to eleven servings of bread, rice, cereal, and pasta every day!

 - Remember that replication is good science.
 One study that claims that soft drinks are not linked to weight gain should not distract you from the fact that dozens of independent studies have found otherwise.
 If one sensational new study contradicts a large body of research and sounds too good to be true, then it probably is.
 If a study reveals a new finding, it can often pay to see what other research comes out to confirm or deny it.

-The fine print reveals who is funding a study and how the data might be manipulated for profit rather than for health, and certainly In our horse world, there are many brands out there with many 'Approved by' stamps.
-For example, and back to our horse feeds, there are 'molasses-free' beet feeds out there that claim to be lower in sugar but still contain up to 7% residual sugar in the pulp, full of pectins which create lactic-acid in the hindgut with is a known lami-risk, yet this is still sold for laminitics!
+The fine print reveals who's funding a study and how the data might be manipulated for profit rather than for health, and certainly In our horse world, there are many brands out there with many 'Approved by' stamps.
+For example, and back to our horse feeds, there are 'molasses-free' beet feeds out there that claim to be lower in sugar but still contain up to 7% residual sugar in the pulp, full of pectins which create lactic-acid in the hindgut which a known lami-risk, yet they're still promoted as safe for laminitics ...

-One thing's for sure - there are good feeds, there are questionable feeds that really don’t nourish the horse at all, and then there are downright pro-inflammatory, bad feeds filled with inappropriate, gut-damaging fillers and by-products.
+One thing's for sure - there are good feeds, there are questionable feeds, and then there are downright pro-inflammatory, gut-damaging feeds filled with inappropriate fillers and by-products.

-We're talking about that base feed carrier in the feedbowl, and contrary to what the spin might have you believe, you don’t need much - just something simple, healthy and - one of my favourite words - species-appropriate, that the equine gut recognises and knows what to do with, in order to add in the missing nutrient nuts and bolts to make sure we can get them into our horses, for ease of digestion and transit.
-In other words, a forage-based carrier.
+We're talking about that base feed carrier in the feedbowl, and contrary to what the spin might have you believe, you don’t need much - just something simple, healthy and - one of my favourite words - species-appropriate, that the equine gut small intestinal receptors recognise and know what to do with, in order to provide the essential missing dietary nutrient nuts and bolts for our horses, for ease of digestion and transit.
+In other words, a grass forage-only carrier.

 As if it wasn’t confusing enough, as important as what to feed is also what NOT to feed, especially for the gut-sensitive or metabolic equine, which sadly so many of our domesticated horses are these days.
 For example, no grains, no by-products or fillers, no salt blocks (they weather with weather and denature, as well as creating a haven for moulds and bacteria), and obviously no molasses, although you’d be amazed at how many feeds still list some form of molasses as an ingredient; even some practitioners still think it's okay to feed molasses!

-Back to general feeds, and sadly many of our well known brands include some or all of these ingredients, and more!
-Collectively these actively feed the pro-inflammatory, negative intestinal bacteria who thrive on carbs and sugar, so they multiply in their trillions, which in turn kill off the friendly, beneficial flora and the gut lining, through which toxins leak into the bloodstream, wreaking havoc on the body, creating all kinds of autoimmune responses, and wrecking homeostasis.
+Back to general feeds, and you'll find many of our well known brands include some of these ingredients.
+Collectively these actively feed the pro-inflammatory pathogen intestinal bacteria who thrive on carbs and sugar, so they multiply in their trillions, which in turn kill off the friendly, beneficial flora and the gut lining, through which undigested toxins leak into the bloodstream, wreaking havoc on the body, creating all kinds of autoimmune responses, and wrecking homeostasis.
 All covered in our Gut System page.

 - Nutritionally Improved Straw (NIS) - straw soaked in caustic soda to soften it for eating.
 Seriously.
-Why would anyone knowingly feed caustic soda to their horse?
+Why would anyone knowingly want to feed caustic soda to their horse?

 - Wheatfeed / Oatfeed – both by-products, simply fillers that serve no nutritional purpose at all, basically the dusty remains after the nutritional part of the grain has been extracted.
-Why the feed companies call it a ‘feed’ is beyond me, as there’s no resemblance to any ‘food’ in these two.
-To use wheatfeed as an example, Wheatfeed is not ground up whole wheat or wheat bran - it's the major milling waste by-product of flour production.
+To use wheatfeed as an example, it's not ground up whole wheat or wheat bran - it's the milling waste by-product of flour production.
 It's fragments of the outer skins and particles of the grain, course middlings and fine middlings, the outer husk and hull, and once processed it's used to bind particles together, using chemicals such as lignosulphonate.
 Now to it's chemical treatment, and on top of the seed receiving an ammonium nitrate fertiliser, wheat grown in the UK receives on average 3 treatments of fungicides, 3 herbicides, 2 growth regulators and 1 insecticide.
 Wheat grain may then be dusted, sprayed or gassed with pesticides in farm grain stores, followed by another possible dust, gas or spray of pesticides in commercial grain storage.
 The fabric of the stores may also be sprayed with pesticides.
 Wheatfeed is primarily the outer parts of the wheat grain that have been in direct contact with these chemical cocktails, and contain concentrated dust, dirt, mould spores and mycotoxins during the milling process, plus weedkiller from desiccation treatments.
 The legislation governing safe levels of mycotoxins in human food is not applicable for animal feeds – only recommended levels are made and not enforced.
 Edited 3.11.18 - new data on the health perils of wheat - see our Wheat - the beginning of today's disease-culture page.
-Basically, if the word 'wheat' in any shape forms part of your feedbag composition, dump it.

 - Anything 'corn' - it's highly sprayed, high in starch and can lead to increased blood sugar.